 If you like you can do this in a stand mixer with a dough hook as well.

 You will probably have some flour left over which is completely fine.

 Shape the dough into a fat disc.
 Then cover it with a damp paper towel or cloth and let the dough rest for 15 to 20 minutes.
 This will relax the gluten and produce a better flatbread.

-Once the time is up, you can set the burner to medium heat and start heating up your skillet while you roll out the dough.
+Once the time is up, you can set the burner to medium heat to medium-high heat and start heating up your skillet while you roll out the dough.

 Remove the cloth or paper towel and then divide the dough into 6 to 8 equal parts.
 It all depends on the size you want to make your flatbread.
 I like them on the smaller side personally.
 But again you made adjust the size to fit what you are using it for.

 I like to use my dough cutter and divide the dough in half, then in half again then, each piece in half one more time, giving me 8 pieces.

 Now roll the each dough piece into a ball.
 Then roll it out flat with a rolling pin until it is about 1/8th to 1/4th of an inch thick.
 Depending on how thick you want your finished flatbread to be.

 Now place 1 to 3 flatbread dough pieces onto the bottom of your hot skillet or hot pan.
 I usually use my cast iron pan for this but you can use a non-stick pan as well.
 The flatbread cooks really fast, you only need about 30 to 60 seconds per side.

 NOTE: You will use a dry pan, you won’t use a little butter or a little oil.